Chart Color Schemes

 Age

 The median age in Wynnum is 43 years, which is significantly higher than Greater Brisbane's average of 36 years and Australia's median age of 38 years.
-The 55-64 age group constitutes 14.1% of Wynnum's population, compared to Greater Brisbane's figure, while the 25-34 cohort represents 9.4%.
-Post-2021 Census data reveals that the 75-84 age group has increased from 5.0% to 6.5%, and the 65-74 cohort has risen from 10.3% to 11.4%.
-Conversely, the 45-54 cohort has decreased from 15.9% to 14.8%.
-Population forecasts for 2041 indicate substantial demographic changes in Wynnum, with the 75-84 age group projected to grow by 89%, reaching 1,846 people from 974.
-The combined 65+ age groups are expected to account for 63% of total population growth, reflecting Wynnum's aging demographic profile.
-In contrast, the 0-4 and 35-44 cohorts are anticipated to experience population declines.
+The 55-64 age group comprises 14.1% of Wynnum's population, compared to the 25-34 cohort which makes up 9.4%.
+Post-2021 Census data shows that the 75 to 84 age group has grown from 5.0% to 6.5%, while the 65 to 74 cohort increased from 10.3% to 11.4%.
+Conversely, the 45 to 54 cohort has declined from 15.9% to 14.8%.
+Population forecasts for Wynnum in 2041 indicate substantial demographic changes.
+The 75 to 84 age group is projected to grow by 89%, reaching 1,846 people from 975.
+Notably, the combined 65+ age groups will account for 63% of total population growth, reflecting Wynnum's aging demographic profile.
+In contrast, the 0 to 4 and 35 to 44 cohorts are expected to experience population declines.